1 Peter Comments

 Another way to say this is that the great goal for Christians is the coming kingdom.
 Peter says it yet another way in 4:13: “To the degree that you share the sufferings of Messiah, keep on rejoicing; so that also at the revelation of His glory, you may rejoice with exultation.”

 This elicits an obvious question: Can a Greek “present” participle be translated as futuristic?
+Certainly yes.
 It is by no means unusual to do so.
 Such a participle (or an infinitive or a clause) often takes the place of a dependent future participle, which is very rare.
 Look at the following examples of futuristic present participles, including some from 1 Peter:

 Matthew 26:25 (of Judas, who was to betray—ho paradidoùs—Jesus)